 Another important aspect about this application is that the CE administrator can define whether to scan default ports or custom ports.
 The CE administrator can opt for various scanner types while scheduling vulnerability scans such as Deep – Non Destructive Full and Slow Scan, Default – Non Destructive Full and Fast Scan and Ultimate – Full and Fast Scanning Including Destructive.

-Based on the policy requirements of the organisation, the Crystal Eye administrator can also specify whether vulnerability scans is to be scheduled on a one time basis, weekly basis or a monthly basis.
+Based on the policy requirements of the organisation, the Crystal Eye administrator can also specify whether vulnerability scans are to be scheduled on a one time basis, weekly basis or a monthly basis.
 Based on how the CE administrator chooses to repeat the schedule of the vulnerability scan a specific date and time can be scheduled.

 How to Add a New Vulnerability Scan Schedule?